yogabook / asanas / janu sirsasana

 Details

-3. It is often helpful to pull the right buttock slightly backwards and outwards.
+- It is often helpful to pull the right buttock slightly backwards and outwards.
 This moves the ischial tuberosities slightly backwards and outwards.
 The former pulls the origin of the hamstrings backwards and therefore allows the muscle to stretch more fully.
 In addition, the pelvis tilts forwards better, allowing the back to remain straighter.
-This correction should be omitted if there are acute difficulties at the origin of the muscle at the ischial tuberosity as a PHT, see also the FAQ.
+This correction should be omitted if there are acute difficulties at the origin of these muscles at the ischial tuberosity as a PHT, see also the FAQ.
 The second pulls the ischial tuberosities outwards and thus enables a slightly better forward bend.

-9. Although this pose is called „head-knee pose“, this is exactly what should not happen: the forehead must not be placed on the knee, as this would mean that the forward bend would be less a flexion of the pelvis (and therefore stretching of the hamstrings) in the hip joints but more a bend of the upper body (flexion of the spine).
+- Although this pose is called „head-knee pose“, this is exactly what should not happen: the forehead must not be placed on the knee, as this would mean that the forward bend would be less a flexion of the hip joints (and therefore stretching of the hamstrings) but more a bend of the upper body (flexion of the spine).
 When performed correctly, the forehead drops on the lower leg clearly distal to the knee (see image above).
 For flexible people, the collision of the nose with the lower leg can be disturbing.
 Turn the head outwards as little as necessary (here: to the right) to avoid this and, if necessary, place the forehead on the floor in the area beyond the outer lower leg.
 This is better than resting your head on your neck.

 See also the FAQ.
 In order to get the complaints in the medial meniscus of the bending leg under control in the long term, it is necessary to practise this exorotated abducted flexion in the hip joint with the hip opener 3, among other things, in a way that is gentle on the knee.